antvis/G2/site/docs/manual/introduction/why-g2.en.md

 order: 2
 ---

-The name and design concept of G2 come from Graphic Grammar "[The Grammar of Graphics](https://book.douban.com/subject/10123863/)》.
-The core of this theory is to reject the classification of charts and use some basic marks (Marks) and a series of visual components (scale bars, coordinate systems, etc.) to describe a visualization.
+The name and design concept of G2 comes from Graphic Grammar "[The Grammar of Graphics](https://book.douban.com/subject/10123863/)》.
+The core of this theory is to reject the classification of charts and use some basic marks and a series of visual components (scale bars, coordinate systems, etc.) to describe a visualization.

 Thanks to this, compared to low-level visualization tools like D3, G2 has lower usage and learning costs, which can improve research and development efficiency.
 Compared with the chart template library, G2 can produce different types of charts, which also changes the way G2 users think about charts: charts are no longer an indivisible whole, but can be combined by tags with different uses.
 This allows you to spend less time writing code or wondering whether this chart can be realized, and more time "thinking visually in the data world."